 How Does Word/Sign Benefit Those with Autism and many other disabilities?

 Difficulties with communication are frustrating for many individuals with developmental disabilities.
 AHRC New York City has personally developed a gesture- and language-based teaching model known as Word Sign.
 It is a total communications curriculum designed specifically for people with who have trouble communicating.
 In contrast to American Sign Language, Word/Sign simultaneously presents the communicative gesture with the appropriate verbal label and facial expression with the goal that eventually the student will respond to the verbal cue and develop expressive and receptive language skills.

 Word/Sign represents an alternative communication strategy for learners with autism and others who have not yet developed language or who possess unreliable, ineffective language.
 For students to be candidates for Word/Sign, however, they need to possess adequate fine motor skills as well as imitation skills.

 Who Is Qualified to Use Word/Sign?

-AHRC New York City offers frequent trainings for staff interested in learning how to use Word/Sign.
-While instructors who have previous experience with American Sign Language (ASL) would a better understanding of Word/Sign gestures, we recommend that interested staff attend the agency workshop to ensure that their signing corresponds to the methodology used by the students in our programs.
+AHRC New York City offers frequent training for staff interested in learning how to use Word/Sign.
+While instructors who have previous experience with American Sign Language (ASL) would have a better understanding of Word/Sign gestures, we recommend that interested staff attend the agency workshop to ensure that their signing corresponds to the methodology used by the students in our programs.